localstack/docs/content/en/user-guide/integrations/terraform/index.md

 }
 ```

 It will detect whether the AWS account ID is `000000000000`, which is the default value for LocalStack.
-If you use a different account ID within LocalStack, you can customize the module accordingly.
+If you use a different account ID within LocalStack, you can customize the snippet accordingly.
 {{< /alert >}}

 ## CDK for Terraform